jlpteaching/ECS154B/lab3/lab3.md

 We are making one major constraint on how you are implementing your CPU.
 **You may not modify the I/O for any module.**
 This is the same constraint that you had in Lab 2.
-We will be testing your control unit with our datapath, and our datapath with your control unit.
+We will be testing your data path, your hazard detection unit, and our forwarding unit in isolation.
 Therefore, you **must keep the exact same I/O**.
 You will get errors on Gradescope (and thus no credit) if you modify the I/O.